ewhanley/udacity-full-stack/log-analysis/vagrant/README.md

 # Project 3: Logs Analysis

 This project is a Python script that executes queries against a PostgreSQL database.
-The script and database are both run on  Linux-based VirtualBox VM configured with Vagrant.
-The project specification posed three questions, which can be answered by crafting and executing queries against a database containing information about articles, their authors, and page views for each article.
+The script and database are both run on a Linux-based VirtualBox VM configured with Vagrant.
+The project specification posed three questions, which were answered by crafting and executing queries against a database containing information about articles, their authors, and the response logs from the server hosting the articles.

 ## Motivation

-This project is the first in a series of projects I am completing for Udacity's [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
+This project is the third in a series of projects I am completing for Udacity's [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

 ## Getting Started